laboon/CS1699/study-guides/midterm-study-guide.md

 * Understand how it could be used for different realms, e.g. system combinations (OS, Browser, etc.)
 * Benefits and drawbacks

+## PROPERTY-BASED TESTING
+* Be able to define
+* Be able to develop property tests (not in any specific language) for a given pure function
+* What is useful for testing?
+What is not useful for testing?
+* Understand terminology: invariants, shrinking, falsifying

 ## FORMAL VERIFICATION
 * Be able to define
 * Predictable execution, partial correctness, full correctness